South Bromley railway station: Pre grouping (1850-1922)

-The East & West India Docks & Birmingham Junction Railway (from 1853 known as the North London Railway (NLR)) was incorporated by Act of Parliament on 26 August 1846.
+The East and West India Docks and Birmingham Junction Railway (from 1853 known as the North London Railway (NLR)) was incorporated by the East and West India Docks and Birmingham Junction Railway Act 1846 (9 & 10 Vict. c. cccxcvi) on 26 August 1846.
 It was empowered to construct a railway from the district of Poplar and the docks to Camden Town in north London.

 The railway's headquarters and locomotive works were initially in Bow.

 Services started running on 26 September 1850 but South Bromley station was not built and the trains (initially from Islington) ran to Bow and then via Gas Factory Junction to Fenchurch Street as the NLR did not have a central London terminus.
 The line through the South Bromley site opened to goods traffic only on 1 January 1852.
 That changed in 1865 when the NLR opened Broad Street and constructed a new station at Poplar East India Dock Road.
 However, it was not until 1 September 1884 that South Bromley opened.
 By this time some NLR trains had been extended from Poplar to the Great Eastern Railway (GER) station at Blackwall giving connections to the Thames steamers.

 In 1906 the London County Council erected a footbridge over the south end of the station (although there was no access to the station).

-The London & North Western Railway (LNWR) took over the working of the North London Railway under a common management arrangement on 1 February 1909 although the North London Railway continued to exist until 1922.
+The London and North Western Railway (LNWR) took over the working of the North London Railway under a common management arrangement on 1 February 1909 although the North London Railway continued to exist until 1922.

 1913 saw a fire damage part of the station and although this was initially attributed to local suffragettes the case was never proven..